HubSpot has a way of getting bigger. What starts out as a marketing system soon becomes woven into the very fabric of your business.

 If you need someone to come in and manage a huge, chaotic portal used by dozens of people at your company, you’ll want someone who’s done something similar before.
 If you’re just getting started with HubSpot and want someone who can lead the charge and grow with the platform, someone who’s more green could be the perfect fit — and much more cost-effective.

-HubSpot specialist: Salary expectations
+HubSpot admin: Salary expectations

 Salary ranges are always problematic.
 So much can depend on what part of the country you’re in, your industry, and what you’re expecting your new hire to do.

-According to Glassdoor, a HubSpot specialist in IMPACT’s home city of New Haven, Connecticut, can expect an average salary of $73,000, with a range from the 40s to over 100K, depending on experience.
+According to Glassdoor, a HubSpot admin in IMPACT’s home city of New Haven, Connecticut, can expect an average salary of $73,000, with a range from the 40s to over 100K, depending on experience.
 Granted, that's a big range, but it gives you some idea.